by Bruce Dunlavy

 Well, it’s happened again.
 I’ve been confronted by another person claiming that the party of racial equality is the Republican Party, and the party of racial intolerance is the Democratic Party.
-As usual, the perpetrator of this edition of that old canard points out that it was the Republicans who opposed slavery in the mid-1800s while the Democrats were the ones who opposed emancipation and enacted Jim Crow laws in the South after the Civil War.
+As usual, the perpetrator of this edition of that old canard points out that most of those who opposed in the mid-1800s were Republicans, while most of those who opposed emancipation and enacted Jim Crow laws in the South after the Civil War were Democrats.

 The short response is, “That was then; this is now.”

 The Republican Party of today is not the party that freed the slaves.
 That party – which, by the way, may have been anti-slavery but was by no means unanimously in favor of racial equality – disappeared after Reconstruction.
 Although the Republicans were able to garner more than negligible support from African-Americans until the 1960s, that decade marked a significant shift in the party’s official stance on racial issues.
 Even though potential candidates for president such as Alan Keyes, Herman Cain, and Ben Carson have made a mark on the national scene, they have done so by proclaiming that racism is a thing of the past.